biemote/iBMSC/README.md

 * Added note search function (goto measure except it's goto note).
 One note per VPosition only.
 * Added sort function.
 Selected notes are sorted based on their VPosition and Value.
 * Added mBMplay as a default player.
 * Added basic support for #RANDOM.
-Supports expansion field and main data field only.
+Supports expansion field and main data field (and header field somewhat).
 Not tested thoroughly, nested #RANDOM in "Modify Section" only.
 Accessible via the "Select Section" button in Expansion Code or via Ctrl+Alt+R.
 * Added color overriding options where you can specify a range of notes to appear a specific color (or a color gradient), such as red notes for drums and green notes for the piano.
 Accessible via the Options tab or via Shift+F12.
 * Added comment notes.
 Comment notes will be saved as #ECMD and #ECOM within the same bms/pms file.
 Not tested thoroughly.
 * The window will now follow notes being moved by arrow keys.